(NONFICTION) RETURN TO HOME PAGE

 - Butch behind bars

 Unusually for the 1890’s, during robberies Cassidy enforced absolute sobriety among his accomplices.
-Planning robberies afforded Butch genuine pleasure.
-Despite his easygoing image, he researched every heist’s details with rigorous precision, insisting the perfect robbery involved (a) nobody getting hurt and (b) no arrests.
-Meticulous about the getaway phase, Cassidy stymied the pursuing lawmen by cutting the telegraph lines and pre-positioning supplies and fresh horses along the planned escape routes.
+The planning phase afforded him genuine pleasure.
+Despite his easygoing image, Cassidy researched every heist’s details with rigorous precision.
+He insisted the perfect robbery resulted in (a) nobody getting hurt and (b) no arrests.
+Meticulous about the getaway phase, Butch stymied the pursuing lawmen by cutting the telegraph lines and pre-positioning supplies and fresh horses along the planned escape routes.

 This was key.
 Knowing when trains or banks held the maximum cash, what the staff arrangements were and how the security worked was vital.
 But what was the point if you got caught?